kkm24132/HealthcareAnalytics/README.md

 # Healthcare_Analytics

-Healthcare Analytics - ability to predict potential of medical tourism in India Part of Capstone project in Great Lakes
+* Ability to predict potential of medical tourism in India
+* Part of Capstone project in Great Lakes

 ## Team

 * Vinay Saxena [v.saxena574@gmail.com]